markgw/uh-nlp19/docs/day6/index.md

 if mr.family_friendly == "yes":
     output += " X is family friendly." elif mr.family_friendly == "no":
-    output += " X is not family friendly.
+    output += " X is not family friendly."
 else:
     # Say nothing about family friendliness
     pass